Site Logo

 Fig.2-1 Differential Common Mode

 3. PDM (Pulse Density Modulation): It is the main output interface of a digital MEMS microphone.
-The Data BUS is shared by the L/R channel so it only needs 4 lines to complete the stereo L/R channel transmission, it is also good for the PCB layout design of portable devices.
-And it is digital to require a clock signal (usually 1MHz to 4MHz), so the audio bandwidth can meet the application of 20Hz to 20KHz, which is widely used in consumer electronics, automotive, and IoT devices.
+The L/R channel shares the Data BUS, so it only needs four lines to complete the stereo L/R channel transmission; it is also suitable for the PCB layout design of portable devices.
+It is digital and requires a clock signal (usually 1MHz to 4MHz), so the audio bandwidth can meet the application of 20Hz to 20KHz, widely used in consumer electronics, automotive, and IoT devices.
 Fig.3

 Fig.3 Digital MEMS Mic PDM Interface

-4. I2S (Integrated Interchip Sound): This is a digital audio serial bus standard format developed by Philips for the transmission of audio data between digital audio devices.
-The bus is specifically used for data transmission between audio devices, widely used in various multimedia systems.
-Most entry-level MCUs don't support PDM interfaces, but basic I2S interfaces.
-Therefore, some microphone manufacturers still launch I2S MEMES microphones for applications without an audio codec.
+4. I2S (Integrated Internship Sound): This digital audio serial bus standard format was developed by Philips to transmit audio data between digital audio devices.
+The bus is used explicitly for data transmission between audio devices, widely used in various multimedia systems.
+Most entry-level MCUs don't support PDM interfaces but basic I2S interfaces.
+Therefore, some microphone manufacturers have still launched I2S MEMES microphones for applications without an audio codec.
 Fig.4

 Fig.4 Digital MEMS Mic I2S Interface

 5. TDM (Time-division multiplexing): It divides the usage time of the transmission medium several fixed time slots.
-Each time slot occupies a short period (for example, 20ms), and this short time is considered as a virtual channel.
-When data are communicating, the two interconnected parties will be set to transmit data on a certain time slot, and for a certain time it has the right to use the transmission intermediary; and for a longer time, the entire transmission intermediary is the same as having multiple connections and they are sending data in the same time.
-And because the smart speaker needs to perform "Far-Field Voice Pickup", so when the Beamforming microphone can no longer meet the criterion, the 6 to 8 pcs microphone array has been developed.
-An increase of microphones means more channels are needed (ex.
-PDM and I2S) thus in order to reduce the number and cost of microphone digital interfaces, TDM time, division multiplexing is used to transmit signals in turn to achieve low-cost multi-channel transmission.
+Each time slot occupies a short period (for example, 20ms) and is considered a virtual channel.
+When data are communicated, the two interconnected parties will be set to transmit data in a particular time slot.
+It has the right to use the transmission intermediary for a specific time.
+For a longer time, the entire transmission intermediary is the same as having multiple connections, and they send data simultaneously.
+And because the smart speaker needs to perform "Far-Field Voice Pickup" when the Beamforming microphone can no longer meet the criterion, the 6 to 8 pcs microphone array has been developed.
+An increase of microphones means more channels are needed (ex., PDM and I2S); thus, to reduce the number and cost of microphone digital interfaces, TDM time and division multiplexing are used to transmit signals to achieve low-cost multi-channel transmission.

 Fig.5 Digital MEMS Mic TDM Interface

-6. Conclusion: The above is an introduction to various microphone output formats.
+6. Conclusion: The above introduces various microphone output formats.
 The correct microphone specifications can be selected according to product application requirements to meet the design criteria of high performance and low cost.

 About Us